PaulHaeberli/Enlighten/README.md

 This code shows how to automatically brighten the darker areas of high dynamic range images.

-To compile (only tested on macOS), just type
+To compile (only tested on macOS) just type

 % make